 I learnt this the hard way after getting bitten by a cow in Burma (long story).
-But after going through a series of rabies shots, I discovered my insurance (with another company) would only pay out once I returned home.
+But after going through a series of rabies shots, I discovered my insurance (with another company back then) would only pay out once I returned home.
 I then had to pay more money to see an Australian GP and get them to approve my medical costs.
 But World Nomads let you claim while still on the road.
 So it’s a better choice than most backpacker insurers.

 Which brings me to the next part…

 As I said earlier.
-If you decide you are enjoying your new found Travel Freedom and you want to keep travelling, or perhaps you fall in love with a little town in Cambodia and you want to stay longer.
+If you decide you are enjoying your newfound Travel Freedom and you want to keep travelling, or perhaps you fall in love with a little town in Cambodia and you want to stay longer.
 It is possible to do this with World Nomads Insurance – who allows you to extend your trip as many times as you want, from anywhere.
 But recently a new, more convenient competitor came on the market.

 Have you ever needed to claim on travel insurance while abroad?
 What was your experience – let us know in the comments.